 While the use of long-term incentives in the form of equity awards is an important part of our compensation program, we are mindful of our responsibility to our stockholders to exercise judgment in the granting of equity awards.
-In determining the number of shares of common stock by which to increase the 2018 Plan, the Board and Compensation Committee also considered shares currently available under the 2018 Plan and total outstanding equity awards and how long the shares available under the 2018 Plan are expected to last.
-To facilitate approval of the Plan Amendment, set forth below is information about our shares of common stock that may be issued under our equity compensation plans as of September 10, 2019.
+In setting the number of shares of common stock available for issuance under the Amended 2018 Plan, the Board and Compensation Committee also considered shares available under the current 2018 Plan and total outstanding equity awards and how long the shares available under the 2018 Plan are expected to last.
+To facilitate approval of the Amended 2018 Plan, set forth below is information about our shares of common stock that may be issued under our equity compensation plans as of September 1, 2020.

-As of September 10, 2019,
+As of September 1, 2020,

-- we had 13,161,762 shares of common stock issued and outstanding; - Stock options to purchase 210,360 shares of our common stock and restricted stock and restricted stock unit awards covering 122,088 shares were outstanding under the 2018 Plan and stock options to purchase 18,032 shares of our common stock and restricted stock awards covering 23,438 shares of our common stock were outstanding under our prior equity compensation plan; and - 962.278 shares remained available for issuance under the 2018 Plan.
+- we had 13,240,831 shares of common stock issued and outstanding (71,077,877 shares of common stock, on a pro forma basis, assuming the completion of the pending debt restructuring transaction described under "Transactions with Related Persons, Promoters, and Certain Control Persons-Related Party Transactions-2020 Debt Restructuring"); - Stock options to purchase 707,413 shares of our common stock and restricted stock unit awards covering 1,100,648 shares were outstanding under the 2018 Plan and stock options to purchase 14,699 shares of our common stock were outstanding under our prior equity compensation plan; and - 894,575 shares remained available for issuance under the 2018 Plan.